AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 posts = ["PC"]
 +++

-It was time to upgrade my desktop computer, and for this build I wanted to assemble a PC as small and silent as possible, while keeping it relatively powerful and with enough space for a full-fledged graphics card.
+It was time to upgrade my desktop computer, and for this I wanted to assemble a PC as small and silent as possible, while keeping it relatively powerful and with enough space for a full-fledged graphics card.

-The term Small Form Factor refers to desktop computers using smaller size components in order to minimize their volume.
-To achiveve that, these computers usually rely on form factors that are smaller than the typical ones.
+The term Small Form Factor refers to desktop computers which use smaller size components in order to minimize their volume.
+To achieve that, these computers usually rely on form factors that are smaller than the typical ones.
 For example, they may use a mini-ITX motherboard instead of larger micro-ATX or ATX ones, a SFX power supply instead of an ATX one, smaller hard disk drives, and so on.

 This reduction in size comes at a cost, though.
 Mini-ITX boards often have just one PCI-e expansion port and two DIMM sockets, so you are more limited in how many expansion cards you can put in.
 Also, most SFF cases prioritize being small rather than having a good airflow, so there are more difficulties to dissipate the heat and to reduce the noise.
 We will see how these challenges were faced.

 ## The hardware

-I maintained some components of a previous build, while others were bought for the occasion.
+I maintained some components of a previous build, while others were bought for this project.

 ### The motherboard